 “I wanted to complete Walt’s mission.
 I knew there was an empty spot in his heart since Oswald left,” Iger said later.
 “There was something about bringing Oswald back that seemed right.
 So the move was meant to do something that was positive for Disney’s culture and to tap into that legacy.”
 In a press release, Diane Disney Miller, Walt’s daughter, said, “Having Oswald around again is going to be a lot of fun.”
 Shortly after the deal was made, Michaels showed a great sense of humor regarding the trade. “”I’m going to be a trivia answer someday,” Michaels quipped.

-By the end of 2007, Oswald merchandise had already hit the market: French clothier Comme des Garçons released a line of T-shirts inspired by the character, and Walt Disney Home Entertainment issued a new edition of the popular Walt Disney Treasures series titled The Adventures of Oswald the Lucky Rabbit—a limited edition two-disc DVD set that featured Oswald and Alice shorts, commentary about the character, a featurette about his return to the company, and a feature-length documentary about Ub Iwerks directed by his granddaughter, Leslie, called The Hand Behind the Mouse.
+By the end of 2007, Oswald merchandise had already hit the market: French clothier Comme des Garçons released a line of t-shirts inspired by the character, and Walt Disney Home Video issued The Adventures of Oswald the Lucky Rabbit, a limited edition two-disc set that featured Oswald and Alice shorts, commentary about the character, a featurette about his return to the company, and a feature-length documentary about Ub Iwerks directed by his granddaughter, Leslie called The Hand Behind the Mouse.
 Figurines and plush toys popped up in the Disney Store and in the Disney Parks.
 Slowly but surely Oswald was making his way back into the pop culture consciousness.